aidhayes/Cryptid-Website/README.md

 # Cryptid-Website
 Final project for CINF 201 at the University of Albany, SUNY.

-Website with information on various cryptids and u nexplained events for those interested in the supernatural.
+Website with information on various cryptids and unexplained events for those interested in the supernatural.